 This outbreak has led to temporary closure of our wealth service centers in some locations in February 2020 with a significant portion of our employees working from home.
 Although we adapted to flexible working mode and were able to provide services to our clients remotely during February and March 2020 and have gradually resumed normal operations since March 2020, we still experienced business disruption as a result of disease containment measures in response to the COVID-19 outbreak.
-For example, due to the travel restrictions in the PRC and Hong Kong, the clients cannot sign the insurance purchase agreements in Hong Kong in person, therefore the sales facilitated by our insurance brokerage service decreased since the COVID-19 and our commissions generated from such services did not grow as we anticipated.
-In addition, we and our clients experienced limitations to have face-to-face meetings due to quarantine measures and travel bans imposed by governments to contain the spread of this outbreak.
-Furthermore, although the severity of epidemic containment requirements and level of emergency response to the COVID-19 have been gradually downgraded in China, we are still subject to regular disease prevention and control measures, which may still affect our work efficiency and productivity and cause delay or cancellation in our offline events, and in turn adversely affect our business.
-Although our result of operations remained stable as compared to the previous year, we have not reached the expected level of growth due to the COVID-19.
+For example, due to the travel restrictions in the PRC and Hong Kong, our clients were unable to sign the insurance purchase agreements in Hong Kong in person, resulting in a decrease in sales facilitated by our insurance brokerage services since the COVID-19 outbreak and accordingly, our commissions generated from such services did not grow as we anticipated.
+In addition, we and our clients experienced limitations having face-to-face meetings due to quarantine measures and travel bans imposed by governments to contain the spread of this outbreak.
+Furthermore, although the severity of epidemic containment requirements and level of emergency response to the COVID-19 outbreak have been gradually downgraded in China, we are still subject to regular disease prevention and control measures, which may still affect our work efficiency and productivity and cause delay or cancellation in our offline events, and in turn adversely affect our business.
+Although our result of operations remained stable as compared to the previous year, we have not reached the expected level of growth due to the COVID-19 outbreak.